 The risks are similar to those without diabetes.
 The only addition is that we need to control our blood glucose.

-The pierced area od the body might be infected, in case the venue is not clean, and we don’t keep good hygiene.
+The pierced area of the body might be infected, in case the venue is not clean, and we don’t keep good hygiene.

 High Blood Sugar Levels

-In case our blood glucose levels are higher than they need to be, the piercing might take longer to heal and that in turn that might increase the risk of developing an infection.
+In case our blood glucose levels are higher than they need to be, the piercing might take longer to heal, and that in turn might increase the risk of developing an infection.